Zephyr Teachout declares candidacy for attorney general

 Perennial progressive candidate and Fordham law professor Zephyr Teachout has formally announced that she will run for state attorney general in the 2022 election.

-Teachout got her degrees at Yale and Duke universities and grew up in Vermont.
-She’s better known to New Yorkers for her campaigns for political office.
+Teachout, who got her degrees at Yale and Duke universities and grew up in Vermont, is better known to New Yorkers for her campaigns for political office.

 Teachout said if she wins the post, her top priority would be fighting corruption.